mjvogelsong/python-template/README.md

 ##### General

-- GitHub Copilot - AI-assisted coding (although I use Cursor's copilot++)
+- Cursor Copilot++ - AI-assisted coding (or Github Copilot for VSCode)
 - YAML - YAML configs
 - Markdown All in One - Markdown previews
 - GitLens - see git blame and history